MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

       - Records define where to route traffic for each domain name or subdomain name.
       - name of each record in a hosted zone must end with the name of the hosted zone.
 - Elastic Load Balancer (ELB) does not have pre-defined IPv4 addresses; resolve to them using a DNS name
+- use Route 53 health checking to configure **failover** configurations
+  - **active-active** failover
+    - any routing policy (or combination of routing policies)
+    - if you want all of your resources to be available the majority of the time
+    - all the records that have the same name, the same type (such as A or AAAA), and the same routing policy (such as weighted or latency) are active unless Route 53 considers them unhealthy
+    - no distinction of primary/secondary resource
+  - **active-passive** failover
+    - failover routing policy only
+    - if you want a primary resource or group of resources to be available the majority of the time and you want a secondary resource or group of resources to be on standby in case all the primary resources become unavailable
+    - When responding to queries, Route 53 includes only the healthy primary resources
 - **Routing Policy**
 	- simple routing
 		- one record with multiple IP addresses